ketanhdoshi/ketanhdoshi.github.io/_posts/2021-06-02-Transformers-Why.md

 ![]({{ site.baseurl }}/assets/images/TransformerWhy/Data-2.png)
 *(Image by Author)*

+## Each word goes through a series of trainable transformations

 Each such row has been generated from its corresponding source word by a series of transformations - embedding, position encoding, linear weights.

 All of those transformations are trainable operations.
 This means that the weights used in those operations are not pre-decided but are learned by the model in such a way that they produce the desired output predictions.